algolia/autocomplete/packages/website/docs/using-query-suggestions-plugin.md

 });
 ```

-This boilerplate assumes you want to insert the autocomplete into a DOM element with the id `autocomplete`.
+This boilerplate assumes you want to insert the autocomplete into a DOM element with `autocomplete` as an [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id).
 You should change the [`container`](autocomplete-js/#container) to [match your markup](basic-options).
 Setting [`openOnFocus`](autocomplete-js/#openonfocus) to `true` ensures that the dropdown appears as soon as a user clicks on the input.

-For now, `plugins` is an empty array, but you'll learn how to add a plugin for Query Suggestions next.
+For now, `plugins` is an empty array, but you'll learn how to add the Query Suggestions plugin next.

 ## Adding Query Suggestions